BradleyCodeU/bradleycodeu.github.io/_wd/js/SoundSamplePiano.md

 ### If you have already completed 1 or more Computer Science classes...

 You MUST ALSO add the ability to play sounds by pressing keyboard keys.
-[Read this tutorial about key events](https://www.w3schools.com/jsref/event_key_key.asp)
+Give the HTML body tag the [onkeydown](https://www.w3schools.com/jsref/event_onkeydown.asp) attribute.
+When a key is down, the body will call one of your functions and pass in the argument event.
+[See this example.](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_event_key_key) Finally, [read this tutorial about key events](https://www.w3schools.com/jsref/event_key_key.asp)